Download the Onondaga Lake Park map

-The "Central Park of Central New York" is a 7.5 mile linear greenway, featuring four great trails - East Shore Recreational, Shoreline Walking Trail, Lakeland Nature and the West Shore - bustling year-round with social interaction, special events, waterfront picnics and the region's premier skate and dog parks.
-Wegmans Landing, a ten-acre venue, includes Wegmans Playground, a colorful mecca with climbers, swings, play houses and slides while the 16,000 sq. ft. concrete Onondaga Lake Skatepark, open to skateboarders, BMX bikers, and inline skaters, features the challenging Liberty Bowl, volcano, quarter pipes and fun boxes.
+The "Central Park of Central New York" is a 8+ mile linear greenway, featuring four great trails - East Shore Recreation, Shoreline Walking Trail, Lakeland Nature and the West Shore - bustling year-round with social interaction, special events, waterfront picnics and the region's premier skate and dog parks.
+Wegmans Landing, a ten-acre venue, includes a newly opened (2023) Pickleball Court Complex, Wegmans Playground, a colorful mecca with climbers, swings, play houses and slides while the 16,000 sq. ft. concrete Onondaga Lake Skatepark, open to skateboarders, BMX bikers, and inline skaters, features the challenging Liberty Bowl, volcano, quarter pipes and fun boxes.
 Explore a bit of Syracuse history at The Salt Museum, built on the site of an original salt boiling block.

 The area also features the Griffin Visitor Center with courts for shuffleboard, bocce, and volleyball.
 The Equipment Rental Shop offers bikes of all sizes and various recreational equipment.
 Shaded picnic areas, ballfields, waterfront lawns, table games, observation area, a fishing pier and the hub of the trail system can all be found here.

-Across the Long Branch Bridge is Long Branch Park, site of ethnic festivals, large group picnics and family reunions and along the west side of Onondaga Lake, the Haley West Shore, and newly added extension, and Lakeland Nature Trails.
+Across the Long Branch Bridge is Long Branch Park, site of ethnic festivals, large group picnics and family reunions and along the west side of Onondaga Lake, the Haley West Shore Trail and Lakeland Nature Trail.

 As of January 1, 2013, the Onondaga Historical Association (OHA) took over management of the Onondaga County facility formerly known as "Sainte Marie among the Iroquois" located on the eastern shore of Onondaga Lake.
-The site is currently planning to repurpose the facility into a Haudenosaunee (Iroquois) Heritage Center named Skä•noñh Center – Great Law of Peace Center.
+In November of 2015, the site reopened as Skä•noñh – Great Law of Peace Center, a Haudenosaunee (Iroquois) Heritage site.
 Skä•noñh, is an Onondaga welcoming greeting meaning Peace and Wellness.